The Application Process

 - Confirmation from the company that it’s obligated to observe the same policies, procedures and laws that apply to U.S. workers with respect to bonuses and promotions.

 If you were in the US for a total of 6 years – not including business travel days or vacations abroad – then you’ll be required to leave the US for at least one year.
-We atreceive this question continually and have helped lots of people figure out effective answers, inexpensively.

 Here are some exceptions that might help you: